Assault, Stalking and Threat Offences

 The consequences of being found guilty for assault, threats, or stalking offences can vary greatly depending upon the seriousness of the circumstances of the alleged offending.

 Some minor categories of assault are prosecuted under the Summary Offences Act 1966 (Vic).
 At the lowest end of seriousness are the offences of Common Assault and Aggravated Assault which are prosecuted under the Summary Offences Act 1966 (Vic).
-Other offences such as stalking, intentionally cause injury, and make threat to kill are indictable offences and prosecuted under the Crimes Act 1958 (Vic).
+Other offences such as Stalking, Intentionally/Recklessly cause injury, and Make threat to kill are indictable offences and prosecuted under the Crimes Act 1958 (Vic).

 The seriousness of any particular allegation of assault will depend upon a number of factors.
 In sentencing an offender for an assault the Court will consider whether there are any aggravating features including: